casper-astro/tutorials_devel/docs/tutorials/redpitaya/tut_adc_dac.md

 ![](../../_static/img/red_pitaya/tut_adc_dac/tut_adc_dac_outputs_dir_files.png)

-## Programming the FPGA ##
+## Programming the FPGA (Zynq PL) ##
-Reconfiguration of the Red Piatya's Zynq is done via the casperfpga python library.
+Reconfiguration of the Red Pitaya's Zynq is done via the casperfpga python library.
 The casperfpga package for python, created by the SA-SKA group, wraps the Telnet commands in python. and is probably the most commonly used in the CASPER community.
 We will focus on programming and interacting with the Programmable Logic (PL) of the Zynq using this method.

 #### Getting the required packages ####